 Is Curacao LGBTQ+ friendly?

-Yes, Curacao is considered one of the most LGBTQ+ friendly islands in the Caribbean.
+Yes, Curacao is considered one of the most LGBTQ+-friendly islands in the Caribbean.
 The country’s motto is “biba i laga biba” in its local language, Papaimento; this means “live and let live.”
 It also has a Pride Festival every September.

 Top Tips for Safe Travel in Curacao

-When traveling to Curacao, as when traveling anywhere, it’s important to follow some basic safety rules to ensure a fun and incident-free vacation.
+1. When traveling to Curacao, as when traveling anywhere, it’s important to follow some basic safety rules to ensure a fun and incident-free vacation.
 First, research the area where you’ll be staying and anywhere you want to visit.
 If you’re not sure about the safety of a particular place, it’s always best to ask someone who knows the area well.
 Locals are usually the best people to ask about safety tips and which areas to avoid.

 4. Stay aware of your surroundings.
-Don’t carry a lot of cash on you, and keep what money you do have (along with credit cards and passport) in a zipped purse or travel pouch concealed under your clothes.
+Don’t carry a lot of cash on you, and keep what money you do have (along with credit cards and passports) in a zipped purse or travel pouch concealed under your clothes.
 Make sure you have a copy of your passport, driver’s license, and credit cards in a safe location in case any of these are stolen.

-Car theft can also occur, so if you’ve rented a car, make sure not to leave any valuables in view and lock the doors whenever you leave it.
+5. Car theft can also occur, so if you’ve rented a car, make sure not to leave any valuables in view and lock the doors whenever you leave it.
 Choose parking lots that have security features like gates or attendants.

 7. A good way to stay safe while on vacation is to travel in groups.
 There’s strength in numbers, so if you can travel with a group of friends or family members, you’ll be a much less likely target for crime.
 If you aren’t traveling with a group, go places with at least one other person.

-Make sure you know what a Manchineel tree looks like and avoid it.
+8. Make sure you know what a Manchineel tree looks like and avoid it.
 Each part of it is highly poisonous; touching it can cause blistering and burns, the sap can cause blindness, and ingesting the fruit can cause swelling and burning of the mouth and throat, sometimes leading to death.

-If you go out to bars or nightclubs, take the usual precautions: don’t go alone—always in pairs or groups; stick to main streets and brightly lit areas; and always keep your eyes on your drink.
+9. If you go out to bars or nightclubs, take the usual precautions: don’t go alone—always in pairs or groups; stick to main streets and brightly lit areas; and always keep your eyes on your drink.
 If you consume alcohol, do so responsibly so you can stay alert.
 If you’re traveling with teenagers, you should know that the legal drinking age of 18 is not always enforced.